Abu Bakr: Subsequent life in Mecca

 Abu Bakr's acceptance proved to be a milestone in Muhammad's mission.
 Slavery was common in Mecca, and many slaves accepted Islam.
 When an ordinary free man accepted Islam, despite opposition, he would enjoy the protection of his tribe.
 For slaves, however, there was no such protection and they commonly experienced persecution.
 Abu Bakr felt compassion for slaves, so he purchased eight (four men and four women) and then freed them, paying 40,000 dinar for their freedom.
-He was known to have freed slaves, including Bilal ibn Rabah, who will became the first Muezzin.
+He was known to have freed slaves, including Bilal ibn Rabah, who later became the first Muezzin.